Setup Test Net validator node from scratch on Ubuntu 20.04

 amount

 - This is the amount that is being bid.
 If the bid wins, this will be the validator’s initial bond amount.
-Recommended bid in amount is 90% of your faucet balance.
-This is900 CSPR
+The minimum bid amount is10000 CSPR

 as an argument to theadd_bid